codedx/srm-k8s/docs/DeploymentGuide.md

 - web.scanfarm.sca
 - scan-services.scan-service.environment.TOOL_DETECT_VERSION

+>Note: The previous SCA versions of 8.9.0 and 9.2.0 will not be supported after March 31, 2025.

 For example, if you want to continue using SAST 2024.3.0 after upgrading Software Risk Manager, add the following to your srm-extra-props.yaml file:

 ```